robwschlegel/Intro_R_Workshop/docs/03-workflow.md

   3. Use `setwd()`, providing the name of your desired working directory as a character string

 In the **Files** tab, use the directory structure to navigate to the Intro R Workshop directory... this will differ from person to person.
 Then under 'More', select the small upside down (drill-down) triangle and select 'Set As Working Directory'.
 This means that whenever you read or write a file it will always be working in that directory.
-This gives us the code for setting the directory (below is the code that I would enter in the **Console** on my laptop):
+This gives us the code for setting the directory (below is the code that I would enter in the **Console** on my computer):

 ```r
 setwd("~/Intro_R_Workshop")
 ```

-It will be different for you, but copy it into your script for future reference.
+It will be different for you, but copy it into your script and make a note for future reference.

 > **Working directories**
 For Windows users, if you copy from a file path the slashes will be the wrong way around and must be changed!